 I have worked in diverse roles that combine education, law and public policy.
-This includes serving as the Director of Research and Evaluation for the Future Skills Centre and Director of Research for People for Education, serving as the first Policy Counsel for the new government of Nunavut; a founder and Northern Director of Akitsiraq Law School in Iqaluit, Nunavut; working in a domestic violence family legal aid clinic in Brooklyn, New York, and as Research Director of People for Education, a research and advocacy organization championing great public schools that live up to their promise.
+This includes serving as the Director of Research and Evaluation for the Future Skills Centre and Director of Research for People for Education, serving as the first Policy Counsel for the new government of Nunavut; a founder and Northern Director of Akitsiraq Law School in Iqaluit, Nunavut; working in a domestic violence family legal aid clinic in Brooklyn, New York.

-I have two books coming out in 2017, Succeeding Together: Schools, Child Welfare and Uncertain Public Responsibility for Abused and Neglected Children (University of Toronto Press), and Pushing the Limits: How Schools Can Prepare Our Children Today for Tomorrow's Challenges (Random House Canada, with Nancy Steinhauer).
+I am the author of two books: Succeeding Together: Schools, Child Welfare and Uncertain Public Responsibility for Abused and Neglected Children (University of Toronto Press), and Pushing the Limits: How Schools Can Prepare Our Children Today for Tomorrow's Challenges (Random House Canada, with Nancy Steinhauer).
 Pushing the Limits was shortlisted for the Donner Prize for the best Public Policy Book by a Canadian.
 I have also written over 40 articles and reports on diverse topics.

 The main focus of my research is issues of equality, particularly in educational settings and involving children, youth and families.
-I've done research on schools and child welfare, "streaming" and systemic discrimination, and am currently working on questions of policy and data infrastructure for understanding equity of access to postsecondary education, and the connections between playground quality, health and poverty in Ontario.
+I've done research on schools and child welfare, "streaming" and systemic discrimination, the policy and data infrastructure required to understand equity of access to postsecondary education, and the connections between playground quality, health and poverty in Ontario.